Laparoscopic Sleeve Gastrectomy

 - En Espanol

 - LSG is surgery that cannot be reversed.
 During and after surgery, you may bleed more than expected.
-After surgery, you may have abdominal and shoulder pain, nausea (upset stomach), vomiting (throwing up), and heartburn.
-Eating less food after surgery may cause you to have low levels of vitamins and minerals in your body.
-You may get stones in your gallbladder (organ in your abdomen) that cause you pain.
+After surgery, you may have abdominal and shoulder pain, nausea, vomiting, and heartburn.
+Eating less food after surgery may cause you to have low levels of vitamins and minerals.
+You may get stones in your gallbladder that cause pain.
 You may get a wound infection, and your stomach may leak into your abdomen and cause a serious infection.
 You may need another surgery to fix the leaking area.

 - You may get a blood clot in your leg or arm.
-This can cause pain and swelling, and it can stop blood from flowing where it needs to go in your body.
-The blood clot can break loose and travel to your lungs.
-A blood clot in your lungs can cause chest pain and breathing trouble.
-This problem can be life-threatening.
+This may become life-threatening.
 Even with surgery, you may not lose as much weight as you want.
 Your stomach sleeve may get bigger, and you may gain weight.

-- If you do not have LSG, your obesity may cause your health problems to become worse.
-You may also develop new health problems because of your obesity.
-You may become depressed (deep sadness), have trouble breathing, and suffer from asthma and sleep apnea.
-You may have new or worse joint pain and inflammation (swelling).
-You are more likely to have high blood cholesterol (fat), high blood pressure, and diabetes (high blood sugar).
-You are at higher risk for gallbladder and kidney problems, and you may begin to leak urine.
+- Without surgery, your obesity may cause your health problems to become worse, or you may develop new health problems.
+You may become depressed, have trouble breathing, and suffer from asthma and sleep apnea.
+You may have new or worse joint pain and inflammation.
+You are more likely to have high blood cholesterol, high blood pressure, and diabetes.
+You are at higher risk for gallbladder and kidney problems.
 Obesity also increases your risk for certain cancers, heart disease, stroke, and death.
 Obese women may have problems getting pregnant or may have health problems during pregnancy.
-Talk with your caregiver if you have questions or concerns about your surgery, condition, or care.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.